Story

-Colorado Rafting Routes
+Colorado Whitewater Rafting Trips & Routes

 1. Gore Canyon to Pumphouse

-Distance: 9.5 miles | Difficulty: Class IV-V
+River: Colorado River | Distance: 9.5 miles | Difficulty: Class IV-V

-One of the most difficult yet well-known routes in Colorado travels through towering Gore Canyon.
-At nearly 10 miles and taking five hours to complete, the Gore Canyon to Pumphouse whitewater rafting route begins at the confluence of the Colorado River and Blue River near Kremmling.
+One of the most difficult yet well-known routes in Colorado travels through the towering Gore Canyon.
+Spanning nearly 10 miles and taking approximately five hours to complete, the Gore Canyon to Pumphouse whitewater rafting route begins at the confluence of the Colorado River and Blue River near Kremmling.
 Only experienced rafters should attempt this route which features Class IV and V whitewater rapids for the majority of the trip.
 For a more detailed description of the route, see the Whitewater Guidebook.

 Put In: 40.043201 ,-106.396004